Mild ill-posedness in $W^{1,\infty}$ for the incompressible porous media equation: Introduction

-Since the pioneering work by Bourgain and Li on the strong ill-posedness of the Euler equations in critical spaces (\cite{euler-2-illpose-bourgain-2015-IA}), there have been many remarkable results regarding ill-posedness of the Euler equations (see \cite{euler-1-illpose-elgindi-2017,elgindi2020infty,euler-3-illpose-bourgain-2015-GFA,euler-10-illpose-lxyt-2024-arxiv,euler-11-illpose-my-2016-ma,euler-4-illpose-bourgain-2021-IMRN}) and SQG equations (see \cite{sqg-1-illpose-cjk-2024-arixv,sqg-2-illpose-cordoba-2022-advance,sqg-3-illpose-cordoba-2024-cmp,sqg-4-illpose-kim-jeong-2024-analpde}).
-Due to the similarities between the SQG and IPM equations, including the same order of Biot-Savart laws, it is very natural to expect that the similar ill-posedness results also hold for the IPM equations.
-The goal of this paper is to establish a mild ill-posedness result for perturbations of a stationary solution $g(x_2)$.
-Indeed, we construct solutions that are initially in $B^{\frac{2}{p}+1}_{p,1}$ and small in $W^{1,\infty}$, but the solutions themselves are large in $W^{1,\infty}$.
-Just a few days before the paper was completed, we find that Bianchini et al. posted an article on the arXiv with a significant strong ill-posedness result in critical space $H^2$ near the linear stratified steady state $g(x_2)=-x_2$ (\cite{cordoba-2024-arxiv-ipm-ill}).
-For more details about the specific definitions of mild and strong ill-posedness, see the definition below.
+{\bf Ill-posedness} Since the pioneering work by Bourgain and Li on the strong ill-posedness of the Euler equations in critical spaces (\cite{euler-2-illpose-bourgain-2015-IA}), there have been many remarkable results regarding ill-posedness of the Euler equations (see \cite{euler-1-illpose-elgindi-2017,elgindi2020infty,euler-3-illpose-bourgain-2015-GFA,euler-10-illpose-lxyt-2024-arxiv,euler-11-illpose-my-2016-ma,euler-4-illpose-bourgain-2021-IMRN}) and SQG equations (see \cite{sqg-1-illpose-cjk-2024-arixv,sqg-2-illpose-cordoba-2022-advance,sqg-3-illpose-cordoba-2024-cmp,sqg-4-illpose-kim-jeong-2024-analpde}).
+Given the similarities between the SQG and IPM equations, particularly the same order of their Biot-Savart laws, it is natural to conjecture that analogous ill-posedness results may hold for the IPM equations.
+However, the notable differences in symmetry and anisotropy between the two systems make the ill-posedness problem of the 2D IPM equations a non-trivial challenge.
+Recently, Bianchini et al. \cite{cordoba-2024-arxiv-ipm-ill} posted an article on the arXiv with a significant strong ill-posedness result in critical space $H^2$ near the linear stratified steady state $g(x_2)=-x_2$.